outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - if trolling you was all it took to inspire you to do better, you were already a few steps away, though thats not quite the same as being unwaveringly committed to my goal of saving the potential in the world despite all the barriers you put in my way, is it?

     - give examples of identifying vertex variables
-      - general vertex variables: topic, errors, variables, types
+      - general vertex variables: topic, origin/destination, reason/cause/point/intent, errors, variables, types
-      - comedy vertex variables: sincerity, stupidity, stakes
+      - comedy vertex variables: sincerity, stupidity, stakes, tension/expectations
       - music vertex variables: tone, structural tension-resolution pattern variation, lyrics
       - optimization vertex variables: solution metric patterns (what other solutions optimize for)